fcartu/AspNetCoreTemplate/README.md

 # AspNetCoreTemplate
 A basic ASP.NET Core template to use with dotnet CLI.

 This template create a complete solution for an ASP.NET MVC Core application, including a xUnit test project.
-You can use it with Visual Studio for Mac, Visual Studio Code and Visual Studio 2017.
+You can use the resulting project inside Visual Studio for Mac, Visual Studio Code and Visual Studio 2017.

 File structure: